0chain/blobber/https/README.md

 docker logs -f https_certbot_1
 ```

 4. Edit /conf.d/nginx.conf to uncomment required locations in config for port 80.
 Uncomment all lines in server config for port 443 and comment locations which are not required.
+Don't forget to reploce <your_domain> with your domain.

 5. Restart docker compose and you will be able to access blobbers over https.